 Univention Corporate Client (UCC) is a flexible and efficiently manageable operating system for PCs, notebooks, and thin clients in companies and institutions.
-The software contains a Linux-based desktop environment optimised for business use.
-It allows desktops to be adapted to hardware and intended application.
+The software contains a Linux-based desktop environment optimized for business use.
+It allows desktops to be adapted to hardware and intended applications.
 In addition, it can be managed conveniently and efficiently via a Web-based console.
 In comparison to other systems, it guarantees integrated administration procedures for users, clients, desktops, and permissions and effectively does away with the use of different, uncoordinated tools.
 It serves as a platform for access to remote desktop solutions and virtualized desktops as well as browser or terminal server-based applications.

 UCS is a reliable, pre-configured Linux server operating system featuring: Active Directory-like domain services compatible with Microsoft Active Directory; a mature and easy-to-use Web-based management system for user, rights, and infrastructure management; a scalable underlying concept suited for single server scenarios as well as to run and manage thousands of clients and servers for thousands of users within one single UCS domain; an app center providing single-click installation and integration of many business applications from 3rd parties and Univention; management capabilities to manage Linux- and UNIX-based clients; and command line, scripting interfaces, and APIs for automatization and extension.
 Its purpose is to provide Microsoft Server-like services on the cloud or on the premises, to run and operate corporate IT environments with Windows- and Linux-based clients, and to extend those environments with proven enterprise software.